Ahmed El Mazoury

 Ahmed El Mazoury (born 15 March 1990) is an Italian born Moroccan male long-distance runner.

 Biography

-Ahmed El Mazoury was born in Morocco on the 15th of March, 1990.
+Ahmed El Mazoury was born in Morocco on 15 March 1990.
 He moved to Italy at the age of 3, and lives in Brivio.

 He won two national championships at senior level.
 He also won a silver medal at under 23 international level at the 2011European U23 Championships, finished top 8 in a competition at the highest level outside of the Olympic Games and World championships, he finished 6th at the 2017 European 10,000m Cup and competed at the 2011 IAAF World Cross Country Championships (senior race).